pabaldonedo/pabaldonedo.github.io/_tabs/about.md

 Hi!

-My name is Pablo and I am a data scientist with almost 10 years of experience in the field.
-First working at ArcelorMittal Inc, the world largest steel company, and now at Scopely Inc. in big actor in the mobile games landscape.
-Also, I am part of the teachers of the Data Science program at [Zrive](https://programs.zriveapp.com/data-science).
+I an Pablo, a data scientist with almost a decade of experience in the field.
+I started my career at ArcelorMittal,the world’s largest steel company, and today I work at Scopely, a major player in the mobile gaming industry.
+Beyond my day-to-day work, I am also part of the teachers of the Data Science program at [Zrive](https://programs.zriveapp.com/data-science).

-The original idea for this blog is to share things I wish I was taught when studying Data Science.
+I created this blog to share the insights, lessons, and practical knowledge I wish I’d had when I was first learning data science — the kind of things that often get overlooked sometimes in courses but can make a difference in practice.

+As for the name, All Iron: it comes from the old iron mines in northern spain.
+When miners discovered a sample of pure iron, supervisors would mark it with the phrase “All Iron!”—a moment worth celebrating.
+In the same spirit, I hope each post here feels like a small but valuable find for you.

 Welcome!